710 Life eNail Review

 I should also say that the LIT is set for titanium, and I’ve been using quartz with it.
-If you change the settings to a different material, you can really mess up some junk, which also voids the warranty.
+If you change the settings to a different material, you can really mess up some junk.
+This also voids the warranty.
 Not that mine is still covered, but again, just something I thought I would mention.

-I like how they include rubber feet also, so you don’t scratch up whatever furniture the enail happens to be sitting on.
+I like how they include rubber feet.
+This is so you don’t scratch up whatever furniture the enail happens to be sitting on.
 It also adds another level of grounding to the system, since rubber is a nice insulator.
 The 150 watt heating element is a nice touch, as is the durable, kevlar sheathed cable.
 One of the big nerdy things I like about this enail, is that the power cord isn’t attached.
 They use a desktop computer style power cord.
-This means that it’s more durable, and unlike some other models, if something happens to the cord, you won’t have to mess around with soldering anything.
+This means that it’s more durable, and unlike some other models.
+If something happens to the cord, you won’t have to mess around with soldering anything.
 You can just grab a cord from an old computer, and chances are that will do the trick.

 710 Life ENail Overall